animorphcoop/shared-futures-space/README.md

 of errors become type errors, and type errors are (hopefully) caught before runtime.
 This approach means thinking about what each variable really represents.

+for instance, the type of a variable that stores a string which must be one of a set of known options should not be `str` but an [Enum](https://docs.python.org/3/library/enum.html) type encompassing the set of acceptable options.
+That way, the type checker can be used to guarantee that it will never be set to an illegal value.

 #### The python type system in particular

 A variable can be annotated when it is declared: `a_whole_number`**`: int`**` = 42`